bigmountainstudio/Xcode-Templates/README.md

 Macintosh HD > Users > [Username] > Library > Developer > Xcode > Templates > Custom

 ## Note:
-You may have to create the "Custom" folder first.
+ * You may have to create the "Custom" folder first.
+ * Be sure to install the MVC Application.xctemplate too.
+Some of the templates require this template.

+# To Use
+When you create a new Xcode project, scroll down and you will see a Custom section with these templates listed.